SanMajur/rockpaperscissors/README.md

 - Control Statements
 - Problem solving
 and most of the JavaScript fundamental syntax.
 The project is meant to be a game played between a User and a Computer and based on their selections, they get three outcomes `a win, a draw and a lost`.
 The game is a Five Round game that determines the winner, loser.
+## Challenges Faced

+- Getting a validated user choice
+- Returning the results and checking who won the game